dayeon3117/Fake-Job-Detector/README.md

 The dataset is highly imbalanced; only about 5% of the job postings are labeled as fake.
 To deal with this, I balanced the training data using upsampling before training the classical and deep learning models.

-## Background and Previous Approaches
+## Previous Approaches

 Fake job posts have been around for a long time.
-Many platforms rely on in-house tools or manual reviews, but these are not available to the public.

-Earlier efforts used basic machine learning models like Naive Bayes, support vector machines and logistic regression.
+Most earlier work used keyword filters or classical models like Naive Bayes or logistic regression.
 These models looked for red flags like vague descriptions or missing contact details.
-They worked for some simple scams but struggled with more realistic ones.
+They worked for some simple scams but struggled with more realistic and subtle ones.

+Some research explored spam filters or phishing detection applied to job listings, but they typically relied on rule based or classical ML techniques and didn’t take advantage of deep learning models.

-This project builds on those ideas by comparing three types of models:
+So, this project builds on those ideas by comparing three types of models:
 - A naive baseline that always predicts “real”
-- A classical model using TF-IDF and a random forest classifier
+- A classical model using TF-IDF with a Random Forest
-- A deep learning model using DistilBERT for better context understanding
+- A deep learning model using DistilBERT fine-tuned on the job descriptions

 The goal is to show how performance improves across these approaches and to make the tool easy for anyone to use through a web app.